Back to blog

 The invisible labor

-Some of the most exhausting parts of teaching are invisible.
-It is the emotional labor of staying patient, the mental labor of remembering student needs, and the administrative labor of keeping everything documented.
+Some of the most exhausting parts of teaching are the ones no one sees: the emotional labor of staying patient, the mental labor of remembering each learner's needs, and the administrative labor of keeping everything documented.

 Why this matters

-When the public only sees classroom hours, they underestimate the true workload of teachers.
-That misunderstanding affects conversations about salary, support, staffing, and policy.
+When the public only counts classroom hours, they underestimate the real workload.
+That misunderstanding quietly shapes conversations about salary, support, staffing, and policy.

 What would make the day lighter